andrianaagrusa/354-Final-Proj/ResearchDoc.md

 ### Speed and Performance
 C++ has exceptional runtime and performance rates compared to other popular game programming languages like Java, Python, and C#.

-C++ maintains high performance because it compiles down to machine code, so it does not require translation like other languages.
+C++ maintains high performance because it compiles down to machine code, so it does not require translation like other languages do.

 On a generic Binary-Trees program, the runtime for these gaming languages are as follows:
 + C++ : 1,129 ms